wanghmin/wanghmin2.github.io/content/publication/hu-2024-mfr/index.md

   a new dataset named SynFashion, featuring detailed digital high-resolution clothing with diverse textures, which will be made public available for rendered fashion applications.
-Extensive experimental results show the superiority and effectiveness of our method in rendered-to-real image translation.
+Extensive experimental results show the superiority and effectiveness of our method in rendered-to-real image translation.'
 ---